yslidet/exp_helper/README.md

 # exp_helper
-my personal collection of helper script to used for my ML projects.
+My personal collection of helper script to used for my ML projects.